Skip to content

 Captions aren’t optional anymore for social media success.
 As Instagram for Business has highlighted, captioned video reaches the large share of viewers who watch with sound off, so adding captions reliably lifts watch time and engagement.

-• CapCut: 94% accurate for clear speech
+• CapCut: highly accurate for clear speech, with fast processing

 For creators who frequently download TikTok videos for inspiration, good caption tools help you add original text while studying successful formats.